Comuniqa : Exploring Large Language Models for improving speaking skills: Abstract

 \section{Abstract}

+In this paper, we investigate the potential of Large Language Models (LLMs) to improve English speaking skills.
+This is particularly relevant in countries like India, where English is crucial for academic, professional, and personal communication but remains a non-native language for many.
+Traditional methods for enhancing speaking skills often rely on human experts, which can be limited in terms of scalability, accessibility, and affordability.
+Recent advancements in Artificial Intelligence (AI) offer promising solutions to overcome these limitations.

-This research paper explores the potential of Large Language Models (LLMs) to enhance speaking skills.
-We first present a novel LLM-based system, Comuniqa, for this task.
-We then take a human-centric approach to evaluate this system, comparing it with human experts.
-We also investigate the possibility of combining feedback from both LLM and human experts to enhance overall learning outcomes.
-We use purposive and random sampling for recruiting participants, categorizing them into three groups: those who use LLM-enabled apps for improving speaking skills, those guided by human experts for the same task and those who utilize both the LLM-enabled apps as well as the human experts.
+We propose Comuniqa, a novel LLM-based system designed to enhance English speaking skills.
+We adopt a human-centric evaluation approach, comparing Comuniqa with the feedback and instructions provided by human experts.
+In our evaluation, we divide the participants in three groups: those who use LLM-based system for improving speaking skills, those guided by human experts for the same task and those who utilize both the LLM-based system as well as the human experts.
 Using surveys, interviews, and actual study sessions, we provide a detailed perspective on the effectiveness of different learning modalities.
 Our preliminary findings suggest that while LLM-based systems have commendable accuracy, they lack human-level cognitive capabilities, both in terms of accuracy and empathy.
+Nevertheless, Comuniqa represents a significant step towards achieving \emph{Sustainable Development Goal 4: Quality Education} by providing a valuable learning tool for individuals who may not have access to human experts for improving their speaking skills.